mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 You also want to do the following:
 1. Open up the .sln file with a text editor and replace all instances of Rubeus with your new word
 2. Modify the 'Rubeus' folder names of the project and 'Rubeus.csproj' to your new word
-3. Right click the project and select 'Properties' then replace all instances of 'Rubeus' to your new word
+3. Right click the project in Visual Studio and select 'Properties' then replace all instances of 'Rubeus' to your new word
 4. Compile and build as a x64 executable

 ![Rubeus-vt-3](./vt-rubeus-hash-3.png)